 Continuation of skills development in understanding, speaking, reading, and writing French with emphasis on the use of functional, communicative language.
 Prerequisite: FRE 1010 or consent of the advisor.
 Laboratory work required.
+(Global Learning Opportunity course)

 FRE 1030.
 Accelerated Beginning French (6).
 On Demand.